mikeoverbay/TankExporter/README.md

 I did Lots of work.
 Fixed issues with exporting to blender.
 Added a new FBX exporter.
 Its under Export/Extract.
 I added glTF exporting.
 This exports the textures in node shading but you'll need to edit the nodes after.
 I attached a image of how it needs to be done.
-Pay attinion to vaules in the Math nodes!
+Pay attention to values in the Math nodes!

 blender settings to export a FBX Tank Exporter can read.
 <a><img src="https://tnmshouse.com/gitimages/blenderfbxsettings.png" title=" " /></a>